hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/wafv2_ip_set.html.markdown

 * `name` - (Required) A friendly name of the IP set.
 * `description` - (Optional) A friendly description of the IP set.
 * `scope` - (Required) Specifies whether this is for an AWS CloudFront distribution or for a regional application.
-Valid values are `cloudfront` or `regional`.
+Valid values are `CLOUDFRONT` or `REGIONAL`.
 To work with CloudFront, you must also specify the Region US East (N. Virginia).
 * `ipAddressVersion` - (Required) Specify IPV4 or IPV6.
-Valid values are `ipv4` or `ipv6`.
+Valid values are `IPV4` or `IPV6`.
 * `addresses` - (Required) Contains an array of strings that specifies zero or more IP addresses or blocks of IP addresses.
 All addresses must be specified using Classless Inter-Domain Routing (CIDR) notation.
 WAF supports all IPv4 and IPv6 CIDR ranges except for `/0`.
 * `tags` - (Optional) An array of key:value pairs to associate with the resource.
-If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attribute Reference